 For the year ended December 31, 2018, we realized a net loss of \$27,651,412 compared to a net loss of \$5,941,457 for the year ended December 31, 2017.
 Although we reported losses for the years ended December 31, 2018 and 2017, there is no assurance that the profits will be realized in fiscal 2019 or thereafter.
 We believe that our current cash balances coupled with anticipated cash flow from operating activities will be sufficient to meet our working capital requirements for at least one year from the date of the issuance of the accompanying financial statements.
 We continue to control our cash expenses as a percentage of expected revenue on an annual basis and thus may use our cash balances in the short-term to invest in revenue growth.
-Based on current internal projections, we believe that we have or /will have or will generate sufficient cash for our operational needs, including any required debt payments, for at least one year from the date of the accompany's existing product offering, as well as its customer base, to increase its revenues.
-We cannot give assurance that we can increase our cash balances or limit our cash balances for our planned operations or future acquisitions.
+Based on current internal projections, we believe that we have or /will have or will generate sufficient cash for our operational needs, including any required debt payments, for at least one year from the date of issuance of the accompanying financial statements.
+Management is focused on growing the Company's existing product offering, as well as its customer base, to increase its revenues.
+We cannot give assurance that we can increase our cash balances or limit our cash consumption and thus maintain sufficient cash balances for our planned operations or future acquisitions.
 Future business demands may lead to cash utilization at levels greater than recently experienced.
 We may need to raise additional capital in the future.
 However, we cannot assure that we will be able to raise additional capital on acceptable terms, or at all.
 Subject to the foregoing, management believes that the Company has sufficient capital and liquidity to fund its operations for at least one year from the date of issuance of the accompanying financial statements.